djbrieck/brieckspro/content/posts/roblox-lock-first-person-view/index.md

 draft: true
 ---

+If you would like to force your Roblox Game to always be in the first person view, you can do so by adding a LocalScript to the StarterPlayerScripts service.

+Here is how you can do it:

 1. Go to View > Explorer >  StarterPlayer

 2. Go to and click on StarterPlayerScripts

-3. Right click select insert object
+3. Right click select `insert object`

-4. Pick LocalScript option, Script will not work
+4. Select the `LocalScript` option, the `Script` option will not work.

 Add the following to the LocalScript